This Is What Understanding Looks Like

 Testing is a major challenge in education.

-Agreeing on what’s to be tested and how it’s to be administered is a matter of much debate.
+Agreeing on what’s to be tested and how it’s to be administered and what data should be collected and shared and how we should respond to that data—this is all a matter of much debate.

 It’s also a big business.